 The Dr. Rita N. Moretti Teachers' Studio, located on the second floor of the library, supports the College of Education by providing a representative collection of Pre-K-12 curriculum materials and professional books that help teacher candidates create lessons and manage classrooms.
-The Teachers' Studio also has a computer, a Smart Board and an Ellison letter machine.
+The Teachers' Studio also has a computer, and an Ellison letter machine.